 Dixons Mills is a very small town located in the state of Alabama.
 With a population of 2,337 people and just one neighborhood, Dixons Mills is the 193rd largest community in Alabama.

-When you are in Dixons Mills, you'll notice that it is more blue-collar than most other communities in America.
-42.66% of Dixons Mills’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dixons Mills is a blue-collar town, with 42.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dixons Mills is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Dixons Mills who work in teaching (16.05%), healthcare (10.70%), and office and administrative support (9.88%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dixons Mills is worth considering.